19hours/sg-statutes/Acts/Fire Safety Act.md

 (za) the prescribing of the procedure of the Appeal Advisory Board;

-(zaa) the regulation of the proceedings of any Inquiry Committee constituted under section 6A and any Investigation Committee constituted under section 22D;
+(zaa) the regulation of the proceedings of any Inquiry Committee constituted under section 6A or section 22D;

-(zab) the prescribing of the code of conduct and ethics for registered inspectors and fire safety engineers; and
+[Act 14 of 2013 wef 01/09/2013]

+(zab) [Deleted by Act 14 of 2013 wef 01/09/2013]

 (zb) the prescribing of any matter which is required for the purposes of this Act.